← Back

 4. Use an application that is better at handling large amounts of data

-• SQLite - SQLite is an easy to install lightweight database that can be installed and run on a user's computer.
+- SQLite - SQLite is an easy to install lightweight database that can be installed and run on a user's computer.
 The database can store millions of rows of data, which can be accessed by writing SQL queries to transform and analyze data.
-Once transformed, the data can be opened in a spreadsheet.
+Once transformed under the Google Sheets max size, the data can be opened in a spreadsheet.

 5. Open in a text editor and truncate

-Open the large data set in a text editor, like notepad++ and delete rows until it can easily be opened in Google Sheets.
+For files too big for Google Sheets, you can open the large data set in a text editor, like notepad++ and delete rows until it can easily be opened in Google Sheets.
 This option is clunky but in a pinch it will get the job done.
-Notepad++ can open much larger datasets than
+Notepad++ can open much larger datasets than Google Sheets or Excel.

 What is the Google Sheets Row Limit (max row count)?

-The fundamental Google Sheets size limitation is 10,000,000 rows if you only have 1 column (Note: Google Sheets also has a 100MB file size import limit).
+The fundamental Google Sheets size limitation is 10,000,000 rows if you only have 1 column (Note: The Google Sheets import limit is 100MB).
 By default, when a new Google Sheet is opened, it has 26 columns labeled A through Z. Scrolling to the bottom of a new Google Sheet will take the user to row 1000.
 At the bottom of the spreadsheet, users see an option to add more rows by entering the number they would like to add and clicking the 'add' button.
-New Google Sheet

 Theoretically, if a user deletes columns, Google Sheets should increase the row limit to reach the 10,000,000 row limit.
 To begin the test, all but two columns were deleted by right clicking the column heading and selecting 'Delete column' from the context menu.
 This can be done in bulk by selecting multiple columns at once.
-Then using the 'add columns' menu in the bottom left-hand corner, add columns to get to 5,000,000 rows (10,000,000 cells / 2 columns = 5,000,000 rows).
-Google Sheets really starts to slow down in executing this command and it often shows the 'working' message. google sheets working
+Then using the 'add rows' menu in the bottom left-hand corner, add rows to get to 5,000,000 rows (10,000,000 cells / 2 columns = 5,000,000 rows).
+Google Sheets really starts to slow down in executing this command and it often shows the 'working' message.

-The next section dives into the reason why Google Sheets has a row limit but if you are looking for a spreadsheet that can support millions of rows and columns, Row Zero is a blazingly fast spreadsheet designed for big data.
+You can perform a similar experiment to test the Google Sheets column limit but it's quite a bit harder to add columns.
+You'll eventually hit the Google Sheets column limit of 18,278 columns at ZZZ.
+The next section dives into the reason why Google Sheets has a row and column limit but if you are looking for a spreadsheet that can support millions of rows and columns, Row Zero is a blazingly fast spreadsheet designed for big data.

 Why does Google Sheets have a row limit?